nimbinatus/BeginnerCodersWWCATX/meetups/potentialTopics.md

 -   Functional vs OOO
 -   Testing in Python (requested)
 -   Iteration Frequency (Agile, Spiral, and Waterfall) and Methodologies (Scrum, Kanban, and Lean)
+-   Pip and packages (slated for April 2017)
+-   Virtual environments (tentative for May 2017)